-Since you may need easy access to your savings, your best bet is to stash your cash in a low (or no!) fee high-interest savings account, such as the Savings Plus Account offered by EQ Bank.
-The everyday interest rate is 1.70%* – one of the highest non-promotional rates available in Canada.
+Since you may need easy access to your savings, your best bet is to stash your cash in a low (or no!) fee high-interest savings account, such as the Savings Plus Account offered by Savings Plus Account.
+The everyday interest rate is 1.50%* – one of the highest non-promotional rates available in Canada.
 That way, you will still earn decent interest on your savings but can withdraw the money when you need it.

 Get Life Insurance